jaylinlowe/dRCTpower/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dRCTpower is to …
+The `dRCT` package contains a Shiny app and other helper functions to help users choose a sample size for an RCT that will be analyzed using the `dRCT` package.
+The app generates a range of reasonable sample sizes based on an auxiliary dataset that will be used to improve the precision of the RCT estimates.

 ## Installation

-You can install the development version of dRCTpower from [GitHub](https://github.com/) with:
+You can install the development version of `dRCTpower` from [GitHub](https://github.com/) with:

 ``` r